gebob19/gebob19.github.io/_posts/2021-07-02-natural-gradient.md

 [Photo Link](https://unsplash.com/photos/6-jTZysYY_U)

-To set the scene, suppose we have some loss function $$L$$ that we want to minimize with a model which has weights $$w$$.
+To set the scene, suppose we have a model with weights $$w$$ and some loss function $$L(w)$$ that we want to minimize.
 Then our objective is to find $$w^*$$ where:

 $$w^* = \underset{w}{\text{argmin}} L(w)$$

-Suppose good ol' SGD optimization is noisy or has a high variance for whatever reason (e.g policy gradient methods in RL).
-Then ideally we would want to constrain how much our weights change between optimization iterations.
-This is called **proximal policy optimiztion**.
+Suppose good ol' SGD optimization creates noisy gradients or has a high variance (e.g policy gradient methods in RL).
+One thing we could do to smooth out the optimization procedure is minimize how much our weights change between optimization iterations.
+This is called **proximal policy optimization**.

 To do this, with $$w^{(k)}$$ denoting the weights at the $$k$$-th iteration, we can add another term to our loss function $$\rho(w^{(k)}, w^{(k+1)})$$ which minimizes how much the weights change between iterations like so:

 $$w^{(k+1)} = \text{prox}_{L, \lambda}(w^{(k)}) = \underset{w^{(k+1)}}{\text{argmin}} [ L(w^{(k+1)}) + \lambda \rho(w^{(k)}, w^{(k+1)}) ]$$

 where $$\lambda$$ controls how much we want the weights to change between iterations (larger $$\lambda$$ = less change).

+***

+Most of this post is created in reference to Roger Grosse's fantastic 'Neural Net Training Dynamics' course.
+The course can be found [here](https://www.cs.toronto.edu/~rgrosse/courses/csc2541_2021/) and I would highly recommend checking it out.
+Though there are no lecture recordings, the course notes are in a league of thier own.

+***

 # Euclidean Space